 Nowadays unlike the olden analog days, the computer stands at the heart of a music production setup.
 It is simply the brain box that processes all that goes on while making music.
 It stores all needed data as well.
 You don’t have to own a supercomputer before delving into music making.
-In fact, a normal consumer grade laptop with at least 2gigs of RAM, 2GHz computer speed, 256gigs HDD or SSD memory and runs on Windows 7 or a latest windows OS will do.
+In fact, a normal consumer grade laptop with at least 2gigs of RAM, dual core CPU with 2GHz speed, 256GB HDD or SSD memory and runs on Windows 7 or a latest windows OS will do.
 If you are going the Mac OS way, any of their contemporary laptops and desktops will work.

 To simply put, a DAW is a music production software inside which the whole music making process is done on a computer.
 The whole process of composing, recording, arranging, mixing and mastering of a song into final product can be wholly done in contemporary DAWs.
 Like every other product, DAWs are made by different brands and each brand has its own appeal and followership.
 Though they implore slightly varying methods in doing it, they all do the same thing at the end of the day.
 They are used to make music!.

 I can’t name all the DAWs here, but you can get started with Image Line’s FL Studio for its intuitive newbie friendly workflow.
 It is recommended in this case for its fool-proof step sequencer and piano roll.
 With these two functions, you can make music as a newbie without owning a midi keyboard.
-Another reccomended one is Cockos REAPER for its awesomeness at a very budget friendly price.
-The bang for your buck among all oter DAWs.
+We also reccomend Cockos REAPER for its awesomeness at a very budget friendly price.
+REAPER is specifically good for music recording and editing.
+The bang for your buck among all other DAWs.
+For an easy shopping guide, you should check out top 10 best DAW music production software 2018

 A sound card /Audio interface

-A sound card or audio interface as implied by its names, is simply an interface between sound generating sources ( microphones, guitars, keyboards, virtual instruments e.t.c ) and the computer.
+A sound card or audio interface as implied by the names, is simply an interface between sound generating sources (microphones, guitars, keyboards, virtual instruments e.t.c) and the computer.
 It serves as an audio input and output portal by converting sound inputs from these analog sources into digital state for the computer to store and process into the final music.
 The outputs also enable playback of sounds through speakers,headphones or other media.

 There are two types of audio interfaces : the inbuilt and outboard sound cards.
 Every computer comes with an inbuilt sound card which is absolutely good enough to work with for starters.
-But an alternative industry standard audio interface driver named ASIO4All is available for free download on the Internet.
+The inbuilt soundcards run on their default audio drivers, but an alternative industry standard audio interface driver named ASIO4All is available for free download on the Internet.
 It also often comes bundled with most DAWs during installation.

 Outboard audio interfaces on the other hand give room for extension and further efficiency.
 They come with inbuilt microphone preamps and the high end ones have faster audio conversion speed.
 There are 4 common types of interface connection modes available; USB, FireWire, PCI, and thunderbolt.
 USB interfaces are the most popular in the home studio circle.
 There are uncountable brands out there but for a beginner on a budget I’d recommend Focusrite 2i2/2i4 MKII, presonus AudioBox 22, M-audio M-track quad, Focusrite Saffire Pro 26 FireWire.